 If you just need a mild sore throat soother, I use a cinnamon and raw honey paste.

 I grate about a teaspoon of fresh cinnamon into a cup and mix with a similar amount of raw honey.
 Any raw honey will do, but the sweeter the better especially if you use fiery Saigon cinnamon.
 Note: using freshly ground cinnamon is very important.
 Don’t use supermarket sticks either as they are years old in most cases!
-Another thing not to get hung up about are the arguments about cassia versus Ceylon cinnamon.
+Another thing not to get hung up about is the argument about cassia versus Ceylon cinnamon.
 Both types are true cinnamon (just from different parts of the world) and both work great!

 Mix the two together well and have your child lick it slowly off a small spoon.
 My kids typically ask for this when their throat is sore perhaps after a sporting event or other activity out in the winter air or when they are getting over a mild cold.

 Prevention Strategy: Getting Sore Throats A LOT?

-If your family is experiencing more than its fair share of sore throats, oral probiotics can help.
-There are specific strains of beneficial microbes that thrive in the ear, nose and throat (ENT).
+If your family is experiencing more than its fair share of sore throats, oral probiotics can really help.
+There are specific strains of beneficial microbes that thrive in the ear, nose, and throat (ENT).
 When they are missing or too few in number, a person is predisposed to infections like tonsillitis or pharyngitis.

 I’ve examined several of the oral probiotics on the market, and this chewable tablet has the best ingredients (not perfect but the best I could find as of this writing).
 It contains two oral probiotic strains of Streptococcus salivarius (K12 and M18) scientifically shown to support ENT health when used regularly.

-In one study published by International Journal of Internal Medicine, administration of Streptococcus salivarius K12 to children with a history of recurrent oral infections experienced reduced episodes of pharyngeal infections and/or tonsillitis as well as episodes of acute otitis media (middle ear infections) (2).
+In one study published by the International Journal of Internal Medicine, the administration of Streptococcus salivarius K12 to children with a history of recurrent oral infections experienced reduced episodes of pharyngeal infections and/or tonsillitis as well as episodes of acute otitis media (middle ear infections) (2).